sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 ```

 #### `zsh` 5.0.7
 The default version of zsh that every SBCS user has (unless explicitly changed) is version 4.3.10 which doesn't contain all the functionality used here.
-Because of that a check is made when logging in and if the version of `zsh` isnt 5.0.7 it is loaded.
+Because of that a check is made when logging in and if the version of `zsh` isn't 5.0.7, it is loaded.

 #### Oh My Zsh
 [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) is a large package of settings, plugins and themes for zsh which is used as foundation for these defaults.
 It has a ton of options but it is kept fairly simple here, including the theme.
 It does allow for much more customisation which you can do for yourself.

 #### Per directory history
-This plugin is enabled to give you a comman line history that is specific to the directory you are in.
+This plugin is enabled to give you a command line history that is specific to the directory you are in.
 That way when you go back to the folder where you carried out your analysis all those months ago you can just press the up-arrow on your keyboard and it will go through what last happened in this particular directory (instead of the failed installation of that python package you were wrestling with yesterday.)

 #### Customising further
 Perhaps you want some more fancy features than what is provided here?
-There are a multitude of themes that change appearance of your shell, or maybe its syntax highlighting you crave.
+There are a multitude of themes that change appearance of your shell, or maybe it's syntax highlighting you crave.
 The setup followed above inserted a sourcing of our general `.zshrc` file in your local version.
 That file is located in your home directory.
-In order to change the settings you need to replace your `.zshrc.` with the contents of the SBCS-Informatics-zshrc.
+In order to change the settings, you need to replace your `.zshrc.` with the contents of the SBCS-Informatics-zshrc.
 That way you can change anything you like!
 Add plugins, try the random theme, add your own aliases or even build your own functions.
 You can of course write your own .zshrc and use [other](https://github.com/sorin-ionescu/prezto) packages.

 There are other shells available as well. `fish` for example, which claims to be "Finally, a command line shell for the 90s".
 However, `fish` does have slightly different syntax than `bash` and `zsh`, the two of which are very similar.
 Feel free to keep looking, there are other more obscure things out there.